its-me-abi/test/what_is_github_actions_yaml_file.md

 if there is run commands in this files then it willbe executed.

 ### pypi publishing and github actions
-we can add workflow files to gituhub so we can create commands to upload our github code to pypi.
+we can add workflow files to gituhub .so we can create commands to upload our project to pypi.
-now when githuib event occur our code canbe automattically published to pypi
+now when github event occurs then our code canbe automattically published to pypi

 ![pyp_and_github_actions drawio](https://github.com/user-attachments/assets/62c61f7d-44c4-44d7-990b-7af83d21c011)